krishaamer/green-filter-research/research/literature/ai.md

 -   There have also been plenty of attempts to create different types of sustainability assistants.
-For instance, to encourage behavioral changes, the AI assistant Sebastian developed at the Danish hackathon series Unleash, used BJ Fogg’s ‘tiny habits’ model, nudged by a chatbot buddy to help the human maintain an aspirational lifestyle (@unleashSebastianAi2017).
+For instance, to encourage behavioral changes, the AI assistant Sebastian developed at the Danish hackathon series Unleash, used BJ Fogg’s ’***tiny habits’*** model, nudged by a chatbot buddy to help the human maintain an aspirational lifestyle (@unleashSebastianAi2017).

 -   Personal carbon footprint calculators have been released online,